hyperledger/aries-rfcs/concepts/0231-biometric-service-provider/README.md

 ## Tutorial

-One goal of the Biometric Service Provider (BSP) specification is to allow for self-sovereign biometric credentials in a holder's wallet or cloud agent trusted by issuers and verifiers:
+One goal of the Biometric Service Provider specification is to allow for self-sovereign biometric credentials in a holder's wallet or cloud agent trusted by issuers and verifiers: